Slendolan/StevesFightClub/docs/status.md

 The agent has a 0.3 chance of choosing a random action and a 0.70 chance of choosing an action from the Q table.
 We reduce the epsilon over time.
 As it approaches 200 episodes, the epsilon will reduce to 0.
 Below shows the output of the random and q table actions chosen.

 We are currently experimenting with rewarding the agent more for completing tasks faster.
 For example, we can include a +1000 reward if the agent defeats all the enemies and completes the mission early and  a -5 reward if the agent runs out of mission time.
 We need more testing in order to evaluate this approach.
+Another thing that we are considering is to weigh the penalties for taking different actions differently.
+For example, we could change the reward for taking an attack action to -10 or even -50 instead of the baseline -1 we already have.
+Logically this would make the agent more reserved about repeatedly attacking the air.
+We hope to not simply make an agent that only presses attack, and this could be a step in the right direction.

 ## Evaluation